Search

 Visit the History Center and Historic Depot!

 The Bremen History Center is located at 111 N. Center St. in the one-time hotel/bank in the center of Bremen, Indiana.
-It is open to visitors, free of charge: Every Tuesday from 10 a.m. until 2 p.m.
-The first Sunday of...
+It is open to visitors free of charge: Every Tuesday and Saturday from 10 a.m. until 2 p.m.
+By...
 Continue Reading →

 Featured post